 You may wish to use a wood sealer or primer coating for the first coat on your wooden panel.
 I use this brand of paint often and trust that the first coat can be applied directly without any sealer on the surface.

-It is always sensible to test your coating first.
-Paint on a sample panel or on the back of the board if the back will not be visible.
+It’s always sensible to test your coating first.
+Paint on a sample panel or on the back of the board if the back isn’t visible.

-There are many different wood finishes to choose from, ranging from white / yellow hues to almost black, solid browns.
-The teak stain with a darker frame is my preference for gold lettered honours boards.
+There are many different wood finishes to choose from, ranging from white/yellow hues to almost black, solid browns.
+Teak stain with a darker frame is my preference for gold lettered honours boards.

 The second coat

-Just the right shade of brown/red background on the central face to compliment metallic gold lettering.
+Just the right shade of brown/red background on the central face to complement metallic gold lettering.
 But not too dark as to obliterate the oak veneer.